daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

   lesst : (n1 n2 n3 : Num ) → IsLess n1 n2 → IsLess n2 n3 → IsLess n1 n3

 ```
+All these number parameters involved could be turned into implicit arguments, i.e.
+they don't have to be given explicitly and don't show up in the proofs (or functions).
+But because we want to build the same terms as we would get from GF we include
+them es explicit arguments.

 These two relations come in handy later, when actually placing objects.
-But remember that these are types, dependent types to be precise, not
-predicates.
-But if we can construct an object of these types, it is a
-proof that the desired relation holds between the parameters.

 But before placing objects, we can clasify them.
 Not every object can
 take every position.
 For example it is quite difficult to place something
 on top of a ball.
 Of course we could define for each object separately,